kgersen/allegice/ICE/ReadMe.txt

     * project moved to github
     * gitignore
 	* vista+ file dialog
-Known bugs:
+NEW IN 3.47
+	* supports now Allegiance 1.4 registry (will fallback to 1.2 if 1.4 not found)
-	when in sorting mode, launched parts (mines,missiles,probes and drones) are not shown.
+	* min target is now Windows 7 (sorry XP & before) Known bugs: when in sorting mode, launched parts (mines,missiles,probes and drones) are not shown.